timtnleeProject/skeletons/README.md

 ### null

-In javascript, `null` is an object.
+In javascript, `null` is a primitive type, however typeof null is

 ```javascript
 typeof null // 'object'
 ```

-However in Skeletons, `null` will not be treated as an object type.
+Skeletons use [Skeletons.typeof][typeof] instead of `typeof` to check types.

-So when define schema to be object but got `null`, validation will fail.
+When define schema to be object but got `null`, validation will fail.

 To define a `null` value schema, use Skeletons.Null()